Greene commissioners approve $1.9 million grant for East Dunkard Township Water Authority

 Money from the $1.93 million Community Development Block Grant is expected to go toward replacing the iron main waterline, pumps, gate valves and blow-off valves, and the inspection and rehabilitation of eight storage tanks.
 The funding will also help the authority update its system and run a connector line with Southwestern Pennsylvania Water Authority to purchase water from that agency.

-The commissioners also have earmarked an additional $2.3 million for the project with funding that will be provided by U.S. Rep. Guy Reschenthaler’s office.
+The commissioners, who met Aug.
+18, also have earmarked an additional $2.3 million for the project with funding that will be provided by U.S. Rep. Guy Reschenthaler’s office.

 “I equate this problem with what has been going on in Flint, Michigan, but on a much smaller scale,” Belding said.